Custard Tart

 Roll out your pastry, line the greased dish and chill the whole for half an hour in the refrigerator.
 Longer won't hurt.

 Remove the pastry case from the refrigerator, line with parchment and fill with rice or baking beans.
 Bake the base blind until golden.
 This should take approx. 15 minutes.
-Take the parchment and beans out of the dish after 10 minutes and return to the pastry to the oven to crisp the base.
+Take the parchment and beans out of the dish after 10 minutes and return the pastry to the oven to crisp the base.

 When done, set the pastry case to cool and reduce the oven temperature to 160°C (gas 3 / 325°F)